 - We project that despite declining malaria prevalence and increase use of malaria diagnostic tools preceding treatment, artemisinin demand for API will remain stable throughout the forecast period, owing to the steady increase in ACT share as a portion of antimalarial use.
-Semi-synthetic artemisinin (SSA), which reduces the start-to-finish production cycle to six or fewer months, has a current maximum production capacity that accounts for approximately 25% of the global demand.
+Semi-synthetic artemisinin (SSA), which reduces the start-to-finish production cycle to six or fewer months, has a current maximum total production capacity that is equivalent in size to approximately 25% of the global demand for artemisinin.
 Therefore, agriculturally-derived artemisinin will continue to play a critical role in supplying artemisinin to meet global demand for artemisinin-based medicines for at least the next three years. - Despite sustained and stable demand that should help stabilize supply there are potential for external shocks that can impact supply such as weather (droughts or floods), and changes in the prices of competing cash crops.
-Thus supply should continue to be monitored to make sure global demand can be met.
+Thus supply should continue to be monitored to make sure global demand can be met, and policymakers should explore whether specific institutions or consortia are best placed to fulfill this monitoring function.